mochi/mochikit/doc/rst/MochiKit/DOM.rst

 :mochidef:`toHTML(dom)`:

-    Convert a DOM tree to a HTML string using :mochiref:`emitHTML`
+    Convert a DOM tree to a HTML string using :mochiref:`emitHTML`.
+    This should be used for debugging/testing purposes only.

+    The DOM property ``innerHTML`` or ``cloneNode(true)`` method should be used for most purposes.

     *Availability*:
         Available in MochiKit 1.3.1+